 What is Defensible Space?

-For residents that live in Fire Zone 2 & 3, the City of Berkeley requires that you maintain 100 feet of Defensible Space from any structure, including from structures on adjacent properties - because wildfire does not stop at property lines.
+For residents that live in Fire Zone 2 & 3, the City of Berkeley requires that you maintain 100 feet of defensible space from any structure, including from structures on adjacent properties - because wildfire does not stop at property lines.

 See Defensible Space in Action

 Your home may be the most valuable investment you have.
-Creating and maintaining Defensible Space will protect your investment from burning during a wildfire.
+Creating and maintaining defensible space will protect your investment from burning during a wildfire.

 Find a Contractor to Help You